ZEISS-PiWeb/PiWeb-Api/_pages/022-configuration.md

 Fetching the whole configuration returns the attribute definitions for all kind of entities.

-{% capture exampleCaption="Fetching the configuration including all attriutes" %}
+{% assign exampleCaption="Fetching the configuration including all attriutes" %}

 {% capture jsonrequest %}
 {% highlight http %}